 Run the following commands in PowerShell as administrator before you complete the last step in the image creation process.

 To get a list of the AppX packages on the machine, enter the following command:

 Get-AppxPackage | select Name, PackageFullName

-To remove the AppX packages, enter the following command, replacing AppXpackageName with the output from the previous command:
+To remove a specific AppX package, enter the following command.
+Replace AppXpackageName with the package that you're removing, as listed in the previous command's output: